benbeardyman/benbeardyman/README.md

 ### 👋 Hi, I'm Ben
 :computer: I'm a software developer based in Edinburgh <br/>
-:man_student:	Recently re-trained as a software development at CodeClan
+:man_student:	Recently completed the proffessional software development course at CodeClan <br/>
+:pencil2:	Currently working on personal projects whilst looking for my first role

 <!--
 **benbeardyman/benbeardyman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.